alexmourapb/louis/README.md

 - `quality` - compression parameter for transformations.

+- `cropPoints` - top left and bottom right points of area to extract.
+Can be used only with transformation of type `crop`.

 For now list is very short, but it will be extended in future:

 ### Fit